United States Army Corps of Topographical Engineers

 The U.S. Army Corps of Topographical Engineers was a branch of the United States Army authorized on 4 July 1838.
 It consisted only of officers who were handpicked from West Point and was used for mapping and the design and construction of federal civil works such as lighthouses and other coastal fortifications and navigational routes.
-Members included such officers as George Meade, John C. Frémont, Thomas J. Cram, Stephen Long, and Washington Hood.
-It was merged with the United States Army Corps of Engineers on 31 March 1863, at which point the Corps of Engineers also assumed the Lakes Survey for the Great Lakes.
+Members included such officers as George Meade, John C. Frémont, George H. Derby, Thomas J. Cram, Stephen Long, and Washington Hood.
+It was merged with the United States Army Corps of Engineers on 3 March 1863, at which point the Corps of Engineers also assumed the Lakes Survey for the Great Lakes.
 In the mid-19th century, Corps of Engineers' officers ran Lighthouse Districts in tandem with U.S. Naval officers.

 In 1841, Congress created the Lake Survey.
 The Survey, based in Detroit, Mich., was charged with conducting a hydrographical survey of the Northern and Northwestern Lakes and preparing and publishing nautical charts and other navigation aids.
 The Lake Survey published its first charts in 1852.